rooreynolds/wheresboris/README.md

 # Where's Boris?

-A lightweight web app that predicts the answer to the important question: where is London mayor Boris Johnson?
+A lightweight single page application that predicts the answer to an important question: where is the Mayor of London Boris Johnson?

 ## Features